 3) High probability to outlive your retirement funds

-Now, the research has found out that 67% (two-thirds) of Singaporeans expected to OUTLIVE their savings and not have enough money to last through their retirement years.
+Now, the research has found out that 67% (two-thirds) of Singaporeans expected to outlive their savings and not have enough money to last through their retirement years, which is worrying.

 The Golden Retirement Age in Singapore

-To start planning for your retirement, you would firstly need a goal to aim for.
+To start planning for retirement, you’d need to have a goal to aim for.

 So, what is the retirement age in Singapore?

-According to the Ministry of Manpower (MOM), the official statutory retirement age in Singapore is 62 years.
-That means that your company cannot ask you to retire before that age.
+According to the Ministry of Manpower (MOM), the official statutory retirement age in Singapore is currently at 62 years old.
+That means that your company cannot ask you to leave before that age (for age-related reasons).
 There are of course certain conditions to be met.

 What’s the difference, you ask?

-Employees who have reached 62 can officially retire.
-But, if they wish to continue working, employers must offer re-employment to eligible employees within their company.
-If the company is unable to do so, the employees can be transferred to a subsidiary or another company (subject to conditions).
+Employers must offer re-employment to eligible employees to age 67.
+If the company is unable to do so, employees can be transferred to another company (subject to conditions).

-The CPF drawdown age has been increasing through the years as well, and is currently at 65 in 2018.
+The CPF drawdown age is currently at 65.

-The One Thing That’s Hindering You From Retiring
+The One Thing That Can Hinder You From Retiring

-But there’s this one thing that’s pulling you back - which is something you're likely to be doing already
+But there’s one thing that’s pulling you back.

 HINT: utilising the liquidity of this “asset”.